caocmai/Drinking-Fountains-API/README.md

 You will be rerouted back to the main screen

 ## DELETE a Specific Amenity of a Drinking Fountain
-Send a DELETE request with the specific id of the driking fountain and the specific id of the amenity you want to delete.<br><br>
+Send a `DELETE` request with the specific id of the drinking fountain and the specific id of the amenity you want to delete.<br><br>
 The format:
 `localhost:4040/api/fountain/<fountainID>/amenity/<amenityID>/delete`<br>
 An example: